 Celebrate Love with a Party

 The Gateway Clipper invites you to celebrate Valentine’s Day with a Romantic Pittsburgh Dining Tour.
-This special cruise has lived music, dinner, and a view of Pittsburgh that many do not see often.
-Choose your cruise from Saturday, February 13 or Sunday, February 14.
+This special cruise has live music, dinner, and a view of Pittsburgh that many do not see often.
+Choose your cruise from Saturday, February 13, or Sunday, February 14.
 The cost is $65 per person.